Eczbek/xieite/docs/math/digits.md

 &nbsp;

 ## Description
-Calculates the number of digits in a value of any base.
+Computes the number of digits in a value of any base.

 &nbsp;